salehjg/salehjg.github.io/research.md

 **DGCNN on FPGA**
 - The aim of the project was to develop and design the required FPGA-based accelerators for inference of the learning model for point clouds ([Dynamic Graph CNN for Learning on Point Clouds](https://arxiv.org/abs/1801.07829))
 - My master's project at the University of Tabriz, Iran
-- Superviser: Prof. Ghader Karimian
+- Supervisor: Prof. Ghader Karimian
 - Advisor: Prof. Maryam Shoaran

 **DigiLeaf**
-- A leaf shape analysis software written in C#.net
+- A leaf shape analysis software is written in C#.net
 - Capable of batch image analysis

 **Digimposer**